redstrate/redstrate.com/content/blog/linux-graphics-stack.md

 either running your Vulkan program without any graphics output (_specifically_ presentation, as you can totally run the graphics part of Vulkan headless).

-For _brevity_ sake, and because there's already a lot of X11 information out there - I want to cover what specifically happens on **Wayland**.
+For _brevity’s_ sake, and because there's already a lot of X11 information out there - I want to cover what specifically happens on **Wayland**.
 This is especially troubling because there is a lot of misinformation on the web, especially around Wayland.

 ### On the Vulkan Side

 Let's momentarily mention what exactly you need to do on Vulkan to get presentation working.
-We'll keep this short but it's important to get our bearings straight.
+We'll keep this short, but it's important to get our bearings straight.

 This may be a surprise to some, but Vulkan has nothing to do with presentation.
-This is pretty on par with Khronos APIs actually, as OpenGL also did not concern itself with presentation (GLX, EGL, and other similiar stuff is _not_ related).
+This is pretty on par with Khronos APIs actually, as OpenGL also did not concern itself with presentation (GLX, EGL, and other similar stuff is _not_ related).

 In Vulkan, to get presentation you must enable a device extension, specifically `VK_KHR_swapchain`.
 This is not the only piece of the puzzle, as you also need a surface to render to.
 There is a lot of options, but we are only concerning ourselves with two: